 Types of Lubricants

 Silicone grease is best for lubricating non-metal stuff like plastics and rubber.
-You can use these lubricants on sliding doors and windows, car doors and windows, waterproof flashlight’s seals, plumbing fixtures, etc. It works well at low temperatures and under lower stress.
+You can use these lubricants on sliding doors and windows, car doors and windows, waterproof flashlight seals, plumbing fixtures, etc. It works well at low temperatures and under lower stress.
 So, if you’re looking for the best lubricant for car door hinges, you can use silicone lubricating sprays.

 White Lithium Grease

-White lithium greases are petroleum-based lubricants which are great for lubricating metal hinges, gears, springs, etc., as these lubricants adhere well to metal stuff.
+White lithium greases are petroleum-based lubricants that are great for lubricating metal hinges, gears, springs, etc., as these lubricants adhere well to metal stuff.
 White lithium lube is non-corrosive and moisture resistant.
 Works well at high temperatures, and can handle heavy loads.
 Keep in mind that white lithium greases aren’t ideal to use on plastics and rubber.

 Liquid lubricants easily attract dirt.
 So if you use those in a lock, that will collect dust and become gummy.
-Instead, use powdered graphite which is the best lubricant for door locks.
+Instead, use powdered graphite, which is the best lubricant for door locks.